Heller’s 2nd Amendment

 Read More

-• was “designed to protect the right of each of the States to maintain a well-regulated
+• was “designed to protect the right of each of the States to maintain a well-regulated militia”

-militia”• refers to the people to “remind … that the ultimate purpose of the Amendment was to protect the States’ share of the divided sovereignty created by the Constitution”
+• refers to the people to “remind … that the ultimate purpose of the Amendment was to protect the States’ share of the divided sovereignty created by the Constitution”

-Likewise dissenting in McDonald, Stevens was even more explicit:
+Dissenting in McDonald, Stevens was even more explicit:

 • “It was the States, not private persons, on whose immediate behalf the Second Amendment was adopted,” which “serves the structural function of protecting the States from encroachment by an overreaching Federal Government.”